jdlib/JDBX/UserGuide.md

     // run a parameterized INSERT: creates a PrepStmt internally and returns the UpdateResult Jdbx.update(con, "INSERT INTO Status (flag) VALUES (?)", "F").requireCount(1);

-But if you a running a couple of SQL commands it is more efficient to create a statement and reuse it.
+But if you are running a couple of SQL commands it is more efficient to create a statement and reuse it.

 TODO